 - 50. The Act identifies the need to consider the way in which and rate at which a stock is moved towards or above a level that can produce maximum sustainable yield, having regard to the interdependence of stocks.
 In considering the way and rate the Minister must have regard to such social, cultural and economic factors as he or she considers relevant. - 51.
 Approaches to the way in which and rate at which a stock is moved towards the target include, but are not limited to, different rates of reductions to TACs and TACCs (e.g. immediate or gradual/phased), gear modifications/restrictions (e.g. to increase selectivity), and closed areas (e.g. spawning or nursing grounds). - 52.
-Fisheries New Zealand expects that restoring the East Coast tarakihi stock will bring the following potential longer-term benefits: - Increase the resilience of tarakihi to years of poor or below average recruitment and to the negative effects of climate change, potentially resulting in a more stable fishery; - Improve catch rates in the long term for all sectors; - Provide higher revenues for the fishing industry through a fully rebuilt stock which will enable higher catches due to the stock being approximately 250% higher than the current level. - Result in tarakihi becoming more widespread in key commercial fishing grounds and areas accessible to customary and recreational fishers. - 53.
+Fisheries New Zealand expects that restoring the East Coast tarakihi stock will bring the following potential longer-term benefits: - Increase the resilience of tarakihi to years of poor or below average recruitment and to the negative effects of climate change, potentially resulting in a more stable fishery; - Improve catch rates in the long term for all sectors; - Provide higher revenues for the fishing industry through a fully rebuilt stock which will enable higher catches due to the stock being approximately 250% higher than the current level4. - Result in tarakihi becoming more widespread in key commercial fishing grounds and areas accessible to customary and recreational fishers. - 53.
 While there will be social, cultural, and economic benefits from a rebuilt stock, catch reductions will also have immediate, substantial impacts.
-These impacts are likely to be felt by commercial fishers and quota holders who are engaged in fisheries targeting East Coast tarakihi and where it is taken as bycatch.
+These impacts are likely to be felt by commercial fishers and quota holders who are engaged in fisheries targeting East Coast tarakihi and where it is taken as bycatch. - 54.
+Approximately 98 inshore trawl vessels reported tarakihi as one of their top three species caught while fishing on the East Coast in 2019/20.
+Many of these vessels target tarakihi as their primary catch.
+The ability for industry to adapt to catch limit reductions in East Coast tarakihi is unknown and varies in severity depending on the size of the reduction chosen.
+Fishers will need to modify their operations, although the level of individual impact would vary depending on how important tarakihi is within the mix of catch, access to Annual Catch Entitlement (ACE), and the ability to adjust to other target species. - 55.
+Tarakihi is taken as a target species and as bycatch in a number of fisheries.
+Any decrease in the TACCs for tarakihi will have impacts on other bycatch and target species.
+Industry has raised concerns about the risk of tarakihi becoming a choke species.
+This is likely to result in catch of species caught in combination with tarakihi becoming constrained, unless ways to

-&lt;sup>4 Analyses based on the current stock assessment model project that the rebuilt stock will be able to support catches of the order of 4,000 tonnes (4,175 tonnes, according to Table 13 in the Fisheries Assessment Plenary report for 2021)
+4 Analyses based on the current stock assessment model project that the rebuilt stock will be able to support catches of the order of 4,000 tonnes (4,175 tonnes, according to Table 13 in the Fisheries Assessment Plenary report for 2021)